 This site belongs to Solstice.
 “Solstice” is the brand name for plans, products, and services provided by the subsidiaries and affiliate companies of Solstice Benefits, Inc. Plans, products, and services are provided by one or more Solstice entities.
 Not all plans, products, and services are available in each state.

-Solstice legal entities include: Solstice Benefits, Inc., Solstice Health Insurance Company, Solstice Healthplans, Inc., Solstice Healthplans of Arizona, Inc., Solstice of Illinois, Inc., Solstice Healthplans of Texas, Inc., Solstice Healthplans of Colorado, Inc., Solstice of New York, Inc., Solstice Administrators, Inc., Solstice Administrators of Alabama, Inc.., Solstice of Minnesota, Inc., Solstice Administrators of Missouri, Inc., Solstice Administrators of North Carolina, Inc., Claims Management Systems, Inc.
+Solstice legal entities include: Solstice Benefits, Inc., Solstice Health Insurance Company, Solstice Healthplans, Inc., Solstice Healthplans of Arizona, Inc., Solstice of Illinois, Inc., Solstice Healthplans of Ohio, Inc., Solstice Healthplans of Texas, Inc., Solstice Healthplans of Colorado, Inc., Solstice of New York, Inc., Solstice Administrators, Inc., Solstice Administrators of Alabama, Inc., Claims Management Systems, Inc.

 Solstice Benefits, Inc. (“SBI”) is a licensed Life and Health Insurer pursuant to the Florida Insurance Code authorized to write the Accident and Health, Prepaid Limited Health Service Organization, and Discount Plan Organization lines of business as well as provide Third Party Administration.